cosilab/LaBToM.jl/README.md

 - The `dataset` directory contains all plans, problems, and stimuli
 - The `src` directory contains non-top-level source files
+- The `scripts` directory contains the main experiment scripts
 - The `translation` directory contains ELoT translation code (see `translation/README.md`)
 - The `llm_baselines` directory contains LLM baselines (see `llm_baselines/README.md`)
 - The `assets` directory contains image assets used in this README

 ### Main Experiment Scripts

+In the `scripts` directory, you will find the following scripts:

 - `run_btom_inference.jl` generates and saves BToM inference results via Bayesian inverse planning
 - `run_elot_evaluation.jl` evaluates ELoT translations against saved BToM inference results